A Step-by-Step Guide to Building a Winning Sales POC

 3. Collaboration and Feedback

-Open communication and gathering feedback from the customer throughout the POC are essential for refining it and ensuring alignment with the prospect's expectations.
+Open communication and gathering feedback from the customer throughout the software POC are essential for refining it and ensuring alignment with the prospect's expectations.
 Don't assume silence during the POC means everything's smooth sailing.
 Reach out proactively to ensure the client isn't struggling silently.

 You should set up regular check-in calls and send them personalized emails to share updates.
 You should also make adjustments based on their feedback.
 This will increase the likelihood of a successful outcome.